Tunad234/Tunad234/README.md

 - 👋 Hi, I’m @Tunad234
 - 👀 I’m interested in deep learning research
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on with anyone on Facial emotion detection or any image learning project..
+- 💞️ I’m looking to collaborate on with anyone on prediction techniques or any deep learning project..
 - 📫 How to reach me ...teeboy470@gmail.com

 <!---